-- (b) Examinations will be required during and at the close of the fourth year on the branches taught in this year.
-Records of at least 85% attendance and of satisfactory knowledge in the laboratories of crown and bridge work, orthodontia, radiology and prosthetic dentistry, and in the Clinic will be also required. - (c) The following requirements are necessary in the Clinic for the Fourth year:
+(b) Examinations will be required during and at the close of the fourth year on the branches taught in this year.
+Records of at least 85% attendance and of satisfactory knowledge in the laboratories of crown and bridge work, orthodontia, radiology and prosthetic dentistry, and in the Clinic will be also required.

+(c) The following operations are required in the Clinic for the Fourth year:

-h aracter of Operation: Iinimum nu er required each studer l of
+Character of Operation: ber required o each student

 Fillings (amalgam and cement) 50

-Fillings (gold) Fillings (inlay) 20
+Fillings (gold) 20

 Fillings (inlay) 10

 Fillings (synthetic) 10

-Fillings (root canals) 25
+Fillings (root canals) 20

 Prophylaxis 40

 Dentures 12

-Crowns 15
+Crowns IO

 Bridges 5

 Exodontia (cases).
-Anesthetics, either local or gen n-

-eral, must be administered in at least 75 cases 150
+Anesthetics, either local or go eneral, must be administered in at least 75 cases 150

-Treatments for diseases of the pulp, pericement al al
+Treatments for diseases of the pulp, pericemen

-membrane and the soft tissues of the mouth (case
+membrane and the soft tissues of the mouth (case es) 20

-Radiographs ,
+Radiographs -30